kmwasiluk/ntsketch/README.md

 d(file 3, file 4).

-and given that we created the sketches we may obtain the same result in a file exp_2_pwd.txt with:
+Given that we created the sketches we may obtain the same result in a file exp_2_pwd.txt with:
 ```
 $ ntcard -k 21 -r 20 -p exp_2 --pairwise-distances SRR8691408.ntsketch SRR8691434.ntsketch SRR8691435.ntsketch SRR6739847.ntsketch
 ```